kaddyiitr/covid19-vaccine-booking/README.md

 python3 covid-appointments.py -h
 ```

-Apart from these inputs, ther script requires two more inputs.
-The Authentication token and the comma separated list of beneficiaries.
+Apart from the command line inputs provided to the script at the time of starting the script, two more inputs are required - **Authentication token** and **Beneficiaries**.
+The script will ask for these inputs after you run it and will not proceed further until you provide these inputs.

 #### How to get the Authentication Token